Many of Trace Crawford's plays

 "The Lady and 'The Tyger' or William Blake's 'How I Met Your Mother'" was presented as a radio play by Spokane Radio Theatre on May 13, 2012.

 "Back Issues" premiered in a production by Roxbury Repertory Theater at Roxbury Community College as part of their 2012 production of 6 Playwrights In Search of a Stage on April 27.

-"The Sum of Your Experience" will be presented by the New World Theatre Club in the Luxembourg 2012 Ten Minute Play Festival in Mamer, Luxenbourg from May 10-12, 2012.
+"The Sum of Your Experience" was presented by the New World Theatre Club in the Luxembourg 2012 Ten Minute Play Festival in Mamer, Luxenbourg from May 10-12, 2012.

-"Everybody's a Critic" has been selected to be given a reading by BrooklynONE Theatre + Film at LoneStar Bar & Grill in Brooklyn on April 5th, 2012.
+"Everybody's a Critic" was given a reading by BrooklynONE Theatre + Film at LoneStar Bar & Grill in Brooklyn on April 5th, 2012.

-"An Unfamiliar Waltz" has been selected to be included in The 16th Annual One-Act Festival - "Hot from the Oven - Fresh on Delivery" produced by The Fine Arts Association in Willoughby, OH, April 20 - May 5, 2012.
+"An Unfamiliar Waltz" was included in The 16th Annual One-Act Festival - "Hot from the Oven - Fresh on Delivery" produced by The Fine Arts Association in Willoughby, OH, April 20 - May 5, 2012.

 "An Unfamiliar Waltz" was selected for the North American New Plays Festival produced by Carte Blanche Studios in Milwaukee, WI, January 19-29, 2012.

 "The Sum of Your Experience" was a part of Museum of Dysfunction presented by Mildred's Umbrella at the Obsidian Art Space in Houston, December 1-10, 2011.